kenesu-h/sys-hidplus-client-rs/README.md

-replacement for Pask's work, but rather an alternative for those who want to use these experimental features and don't mind the possibility of something breaking.** The worst case scenario just involves crashes or input lag, which shoudln't happen often at all.
+replacement for Pask's work, but rather an alternative for those who want to use these experimental features and don't mind the possibility of something breaking.** The worst case scenario just involves crashes or input lag, which shouldn't happen often at all.
 I'm also told the client is quite stable, though this may change as new features are added.

 If you aren't deterred by any of that, read onto the next few sections for